r-ellis-porter/nosql-challenge/README.md

 - Use `NoSQL_analysis_starter.ipynb` for conducting exploratory analysis.
 - Explore specific questions using MongoDB queries and aggregation methods.
 - Display results using pprint and convert them into Pandas DataFrames for further analysis.

-## Screenshots

-Screenshots of data analysis results, including query outputs and DataFrame previews, will be included in the notebook for reference.

 ## Running the Code